Understanding & Building Your SEO Backlink Profile

 Another thing that Google analyzes is called “anchor text.”
 If you are unfamiliar, this is the text that is highlighted and links to another website.
 Anchor text can be a relevancy signal to Google.

 For instance, “click here” doesn’t tell Google what a page is about, but if the page is about insurance and I link the term “insurance”, then Google better understands what is on the other side of the link.
 Additionally, the page being linked to will have another website vouching for it being a relevant page on insurance.

 So, if using the keyword “insurance” to link to your website will tell Google that you are about insurance, you should use that on every link to your website, right?
 Nope, because this is viewed as spamming.

 Now we are getting to the heart of anchor text ratios.
 If your link profile has 100% of its inbound links set as keyword anchor text, you might have a problem.
-Your link profile for any given page on your website, should have about 5-10% exact keyword anchor text and no more that 20% for similar keywords.
+Your link profile for any given page on your website should have about 5-10% exact keyword anchor text and no more than 20% for similar keywords.

 Everything else should be a mixture of “click here”, “read more”, and “[Your Company Name].”
 My advice is that you make about 50% of your anchor text your company name.
 There is nothing wrong with a little branding; Google likes branding.